k2-fsa/icefall/egs/baker_zh/TTS/README.md

 It is for the dataset from
 https://en.data-baker.com/datasets/freeDatasets/

-The dataset contains 10000 Chinese sentences of a native Chinese female speaker.
+The dataset contains 10000 Chinese sentences of a native Chinese female speaker, which is about 12 hours.

+**Note**: The dataset is for non-commercial use only.

 # matcha